danpeig/node-red-meshtastic-msg/README.md

 This node was created by [Daniel BP](http://www.danbp.org) and is available under the MIT license.

 ## Version history
+- **3.2 (14/11/2025)**
+    - New "dead status" to prevent Node-RED from crashing due unhandled bugs and failiures of Meshtastic Web stack and underlying libraries.
 - **3.1 (11/11/2025)**
     - Trace and error messages now use Node-RED implementation (trace messages require special configuration in Node-RED `settings.js`)
     - Added status indicators for all nodes